tolemariamfufat/obsidian/fleeting-notes/Spin, Charge, Inertia. Fundamental Forces of Nature and Consciousness.md

 tags: inbox
 ---
 ## Spin, Charge and Inertia
 1. Spin is movement; in consciousness terms spin is focused intention and attention.
 That is focused awareness.
+Focus on what you want to manifest.
 2. Charge: in consciousness terms charge is transformation.
 It is the merge of subject-object split.
 Charge is transcendence.
 3. Inertia: in spiritual terms inertia is meditation.
 I think these includes practicing let go, acceptance, gratitude, etc.
 4. Focused awareness (intention, attention or plan), meditation (maintaining the flow ) and transcendence (oneness of subject-object) all together form choice-less awareness.